Can you learn to read music?

 - Motor Skills

 The right system for learning how to read music isn’t frustrating.
-Instead, it should be as natural as learning your own language.
+Instead, it can be as natural as learning your own language.

 To learn music notation the right way accelerates ear training.
 After all – Music is sound, not graphics.

 Learning to read music will connect your eyes, ears, brain and hands.
 It’s a powerful combination.

 When you understand notes, rests, time signatures and the basic rhythms of music – you can relax and play.